subbu963/grape/README.md

 ```
 You can get the `props` from `this.props`, `state` from `this.state` and `children` from `this.children`.

 You can use a list of JSX nodes similar to React.
-We need to pass key for every child component.
+We need to pass a unique key for every child component.
 ```javascript
 import grape, {Component} from 'grape';